Tipping the Velvet: Television

 Waters especially appreciated the way Davies interpreted Kitty's ambivalence about being in love with Nan.
 He wrote the line for her, "I hate the way you make me feel", which according to Waters crystallises Kitty's complicated emotions well.
 The music in the adaptation was written for the film.
 Waters wrote song titles but not lyrics in the music references in the novel.
 For one song, during Kitty and Nan's first performance in the adaptation, Davies wrote a composition that had Kitty show Nan—dressed and performing as brothers—how to pick up girls in the park.
 It involved Kitty teaching Nan how to kiss, which they do onstage in front of audiences who are watching women, dressed as men, who are in reality having an affair with each other beyond the view of the audience.
 Waters wrote a similar description as Nan compares their act to their relationship; their sexual encounters to their performance onstage, noting the irony that Kitty insisted on absolute secrecy yet there they performed in front of thousands: "You are too slow—you go too fast—not there, but here—that's good—that's better!
 It was as if we walked before the crimson curtain, lay down upon the boards and kissed and fondled—and were clapped, and cheered, and paid for it!"

-A persistent rumour claims a film adaptation of Tipping the Velvet will be directed by Sofia Coppola, starring Beyoncé Knowles and Eva Longoria.
-However, Longoria insists that everything about the rumour is false, right down to quotes cited to her and Knowles.
-Knowles also wonders where the false quotes and story originate from.
+A persistent rumor in the mid-late 2000s claimed that a film adaptation of Tipping the Velvet was to be directed by Sofia Coppola, starring Beyoncé and Eva Longoria.
+However, both stars insisted that everything about the rumour is false, right down to quotes attributed to them.